torvalds/linux/Documentation/networking/arcnet.rst

 chipset driver complied into the kernel, you must give the necessary options on the kernel command line, as detailed above.

-Go read the NET-2-HOWTO and ETHERNET-HOWTO for Linux; they should be available where you picked up this driver.
+Go read the NET-2-HOWTO and ETHERNET-HOWTO for GNU/Linux; they should be available where you picked up this driver.
 Think of your ARCnet as a souped-up (or down, as the case may be) Ethernet card.